SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             living-soft-despawn-minimum-life=30
             # The lower bounded range where living entities near a player may potentially despawn
             living-soft-despawn-range=32
-            # Max size of an entities bounding box before removing it.
+            # Max size of an entity's bounding box before removing it.
 Set to 0 to disable
             max-bounding-box-size=1000
             # Square of the max speed of an entity before removing it.
 Set to 0 to disable
             max-speed=100